Public event support requests

 All requests must be submitted no

-more than 90 days and no less than 30 days in advance of the scheduled event.
+more than 90 days and no less than 30 days in advance of your scheduled event.

-*Requests will be evaluated using DoD Directive 5410.18, Public Affairs Community Relations Policy (PDF) , Army Regulation 360-1, The Army Public Affairs Program (PDF) , Air Force Instruction 11-209, Aerial Event Policies and Procedures, and Air Force Instruction 35-105, Community Relations.
-Please review them if
+Requests will be evaluated using DoD Directive 5410.18, Public Affairs Community Relations Policy (PDF) , Army Regulation 360-1, The Army Public Affairs Program (PDF) , Air Force Instruction 11-209, Aerial Event Policies and Procedures, and Air Force Instruction 35-105, Community Relations.
+Please review these documents if

-you have questions on if we can support you or your event.
+you have questions on if we can support your event.
 In general, public, patriotic events such as Memorial Day, Veterans Day and 4th of July celebrations are authorized events.
 All other requests must be reviewed on a case by case basis.

 To request recruiting displays including booths, rope courses, wrestling mats, kruisers, golf carts and climbing walls, visit: http://state.nationguard.com/pennsylvania and contact a local recruiter for coordination.

 Requests for Non-Aviation Assets

 To include color guard, band, marching unit, and static displays of non-aviation equipment, etc.